JonathanDussot/star-wars-quiz/TESTING.md

 - I also had a problem with displaying final result innerHTML code, because my finalResult var was declared inside the 'if' conditions, so I couldn't access it.
 The solution was to declare the finalResult outside the 'if' blocks so they update.

+## Unfixed Bugs

+- None that I'm aware of.